Rosemary Mustard Grilled Chicken

 - 1 tsp. celery seed (optional)

-- To crumble rosemary, put the desired amount into a small ziploc bag and crush with your meat mallet or anything heavy until it is broken up and partially powdered.
+- If you have Ground Rosemary, use a slightly smaller amount of that for this recipe,.
+To crumble dried rosemary, put the desired amount into a small ziploc bag and crush with your meat mallet or anything heavy until it is broken up and partially powdered.
 If you're using fresh rosemary, make sure it's very finely minced.

 - Mix all the marinade ingredients.

 - Trim all fat undesirable parts from chicken breasts, then make small slits going crosswise down the length of each piece of chicken.
 This is to help the chicken cook more evenly.
 Be careful not to cut too far into the chicken.

 - Put chicken and marinade into large ziploc bag and let marinate in the refrigerator at least 6 hours or all day.

 - When you’re ready to cook, take chicken out of the fridge and let it come to room temperature.

 - Make sure your grill is clean and spray or brush with oil or grilling spray, then preheat grill to medium-high heat.
 (Sometimes I use a paper towel dipped in olive oil to rub oil on the grill again immediately before I put the chicken on.
 Try that if you have a problem with meat sticking on the grill.)